nextcloud/collectives/DEVELOPING.md

 * php `dom` and `sqlite` extension
 * composer for installing php dependencies
 * nextcloud server for running php tests
-* circles app for passing some php tests that depend on it
+* teams app for passing some php tests that depend on it
 * gh, the Github console command, for releasing to Github

 ## Developer installation